Proposed flags of Taiwan: In popular culture

 The hearts-in-harmony flag was a prominent part of the plot in the episode "A Change Is Gonna Come" of the TV series The West Wing.

 The hearts-in-harmony flag was used to illustrate the entry for Taiwan in a World Factfile supplement of the British newspaper The Guardian on 25 April 2009.
-The entry also omitted using the name "Republic of China".
+The entry did not use the name "Republic of China".

 In the Taiwanese TV series Island Nation 2, there is a scene based on the real event when former WUFI chair Strong Chuang, wearing a T-shirt decorated with the hearts-in-harmony flag, challenged President Lee Teng-hui during his lecture at Cornell University in 1995.